The concept what is Bitcoin and How Does it Work is a very compelling argument.

 For example, complex financial transactions will be much more accurate and far less prone to errors due to innovative advances like Bitcoin.

 Who invented Bitcoin?

-In the years since that time, many people have claimed to be or have been proposed as the real people behind the pseudonym, but the true identity behind Satoshi has remained in the dark till today.
+In the years since that time, many people have claimed to be or have been suggested as the real people behind the pseudonym, but the true identity behind Satoshi has remained in the dark till today.

 - August 18, 2008: The domain name bitcoin.org is registered.
 This domain is “WhoisGuard Protected”, which means that the identity of the person who registered it is not public information.

-- October 31, 2008: Someone using the Satoshi Nakamoto name announced on the cryptography mailing list at metzdowd.com: I am working on a new electronic checkout system that is completely peer-to-peer and has no third party
+- October 31, 2008: Someone using the Satoshi Nakamoto name stated on the cryptography mailing list at metzdowd.com: I am working on a new electronic checkout system that is completely peer-to-peer and has no third party

 The paper is available at http://www.bitcoin.org/bitcoin.pdf this link leads to the well-known white paper of “Bitcoin: An Electronic Peer-to-Peer POS System “, which was published on bitcoin.org

 - January 3, 2009: The first Bitcoin block is Block 0 also known as the “Genesis Block” was provided

 - January 8, 2009: On the Cryptography Mailing List, The first version of Bitcoin software was announced